-I bought New Apple iMac (27-inch Retina 5k display, 3.0GHz 6-core 8th-generation Intel Core i5 processor, 1TB) because it according to the reviews I found online was very consistent and outstanding for video production.
+I bought a new Apple iMac (27-inch Retina 5k display, 3.0GHz 6-core 8th-generation Intel Core i5 processor, 1TB) because it according to the reviews I found online was very consistent and outstanding for video production.
 I bought this iMac for around $5,000.

 It was one of the best you could buy at the time without getting a Mac Pro because it had a nice webcam at the top which I used to film my videos with.
 It has a nice huge screen where you could have multiple windows at once.
 It is perfect on a standing desk where I could just stand up and talk to it.

-Therefore, you can get it and you can even finance it if you want this for yourself way cheaper than I bought it.
+Therefore, you can get it and you can even finance it if you want it for yourself way cheaper than when I bought it.

 The reason I knew it was absolutely worth it to invest this money in this computer is that this took my rendering time down to almost nothing.
 With my old Windows setup, I realized the hard drive was slowing me down.

-Once I got the iMac and put it with Promise Pegasus 6 TB hard drive through a Thunderbolt interface, I could render a 10-20 minute video very quickly in about a minute or two.
-At the same time, it used to take to do 3 or 4 videos for several hours.
-I could now do up to 15 videos at the exact same time.
+Once I got the iMac and put it on Promise Pegasus 6 TB hard drive through a Thunderbolt interface, I could render a 10-20 minute video very quickly in about a minute or two.
+At the same time, it used to take 3 or 4 videos for several hours.
+I can now do up to 15 videos at the exact same time.

 That way I sped up my entire workflow and that’s why I invested in getting equipment that would allow me to produce videos much faster and all it cost was money.
 It wouldn’t cost anything else in actual time and that’s what really took my setup teaching to the next level and allowed me to produce so many video courses in such a small amount of time.

 I’ve since made a huge upgrade to even that for live streaming.
-I use this Mac Pro right here this itself is $10,000 computer and that I now have connected to the Promise Pegasus hard drive.
+I am using this Mac Pro right here, this itself is $10,000 computer and that I now have connected to the Promise Pegasus hard drive.

 I got the Apple Mac Pro (3.0GHz 8-Core Intel Xeon E5, 16GB RAM, 256GB SSD) in 2016 because I wanted to do live streaming on multiple websites at once.
 Such as Facebook, YouTube, and Twitch all at the same time and at that time, this was the only way to do it.